sgeb/homebrew-mutt/README.md

 - [Gmail Labels](http://marc.info/?l=mutt-dev&m=132782593823479&w=2):
   enable with `--with-gmail-labels-patch`.
 I've pulled this out of the mutt dev mailing list.
 The original patch was created by Todd Hoffmann.
-Add `%?y?(%y)?` in your `index_format` to conditionally display the associated labels.
+Add `%?y?(%y)?` in your `index_format` to conditionally display the associated labels and make sure to disable `header_cache`.
 Note that Gmail Labels only work when directly connected to Gmail via IMAP.

 ## How to install